0xDigitalOil/panama-dao/templates/home/description.md

 In come the Panama DAO, aiming to build Panama into a crypto republic from the ground up, instead of from the top down.
 We are big fans of Nouns and the decentralized nature of how it's built, and we think it's a great model to build a DAO for our country.

-Every day 1 NFT is minted.
+Every day 1 NFT, called a Pitiguay, is minted.
 All auction proceeds go the the treasury.
 The treasury is used for funding public goods and proliferation of the DAO.

+The Panama DAO was pre-seed funded by <a href="https://prop.house/nouns">Nouns (Prop House)</a> with 1 ETH.
+Later seeded by <a href="https://nouns.build/dao/0xdf9b7d26c8fc806b1ae6273684556761ff02d422/87">Builder DAO</a> with 20 ETH.
+Thank you!

 The NFTs are composed of traits inspired by Panamanian history and culture.